evgeniyp/vscode-dark-low-contrast/README.md

-# Dark+ theme with lowered contrast
+# Dark themes with lowered contrast

-Theme based on Dark+ but lowered contrast & some minor visual fixes
+Themes based on VS Code built in themes, but with lowered contrast & some minor visual fixes

 ## Install